koliseoapi/help/content/events/create.md

 1. [Log into the system]({{< ref "authentication.md" >}})
 1. In the sidebar menu, select **Events**.
 1. Click the **Create event** button.
-1. Introduce a **Name**, **Description**, **Address** and **From** date, and click the <b>Save</b> button.
+1. Fill in the form fields and click the **Save** button.

 ![The event creation page](/img/screenshots/events/create.avif)

-The event creation form includes the following fields:
+The form includes the following fields:

+- **Name**: The name of the event.
+- **Description**: A short description of the event.
+This description will be used in the event page.
 - **Type** (In Person / Online): The type of event. **In Person** events must specify a physical address, while **Online** events must specify a URL.
+- **Website**: The website of the event.
+This website will be linked from the event page.
 - **Start** and **End**: The dates of the event.
 If an end date is specified, it will also be used to automatically close the ticket sales.
 If not specified, the ticket sales will be open until the organizer closes them.
-Click the <b>Add Time</b> button to also specify the time where the event starts / ends.
+Click the <b>Add Time</b> button to also specify the time (not just the date) where the event starts / ends.
 - **Timezone**: The timezone of the event.
-This is the timezone used for everything associated to the event, such as the ticket sales start and end or the slots in the agenda.
+This timezone will be used for the start and end of the ticket sales, or the time slots in the agenda.
 - **Terms and Conditions**: A link to the terms and conditions of the event.
-- **Visibility**: Select **Private** if you want your event not to appear in Google Search results or in your profile page, while users with the link are still able to reach the page.
+- **Visibility**: Select **Private** if you don't want your event to appear in Google Search or in your profile page (users with the link are still able to reach the page).
 The default is **Public**.

 ## Event description

-The description of the event uses Markdown syntax to introduce formatting hints like bold or italics.
-To see the full Markdown syntax, [click here](https://guides.github.com/features/mastering-markdown/)
+The event description uses Markdown to introduce formatting hints like bold or italics.
+[Read about the Markdown syntax](https://guides.github.com/features/mastering-markdown/).

+The following table summarizes the most common formatting options:

 | Shortcut | Syntax                                    | Result                                         |
 | -------- | ----------------------------------------- | ---------------------------------------------- |